metricly/metricly-docs/content/integrations/AWS-Integration/Metrics/AWS-metrics-s3.md

 author: Lawrence Lane
 ---

+There are three groups of S3 metrics: Daily storage metrics for buckets, Request metrics and Replication metrics.
+The first group includes two metrics: Bucket Size Bytes and Number of Objects.
+These metrics are free of charge and given by AWS on the daily basis.

+The rest are billed by AWS additionally.
+You can opt in request metrics through the Management tab of S3 configuration in AWS console.

 ## Collected

 | Friendly Name                | Fully Qualified Name (FQN)                | AWS Metric                   | Statistic | Units       | BASE |